Cha Jun-hwan: 2017–18 season: Pyeongchang Olympics

 Cha made his senior debut at age 15 as he was invited to two Grand Prix events.
-In July, he competed in the first-round Olympic qualifying event, but a hip injury him the third, and nearly 20 points behind the leader.
+In July, he competed in the first-round Olympic qualifying event, but sustained a hip injury, which landed him nearly 20 points behind the leader.
 He then suffered a series of ankle and wrist injuries and finished ninth at 2017 Skate Canada.
 Cha withdrew from 2017 Skate America to focus on the second-round Olympic qualifying and the 2017 Ranking Competition.

 He finished second at the aforementioned event, but was 27.54 points behind the leader after the combined scores from the first and second rounds.
 However, Cha went on to win the third-round qualifying and 2018 South Korea Championships to become the second consecutive national champion.
 He was selected to represent South Korea at the Olympic after overtaking the leader by 2.13 points with the combined scores from first through third rounds.

 Cha competed at the 2018 Winter Olympics Games in Pyeongchang at the age of 16, the youngest competitor in the men's event and the youngest male athlete in any sport on the South Korea team.
 He arrived late to the athletes' village after being quarantined due to the flu, but competed in the team event, finishing sixth in person and ninth as a team.
-In the men's event, he scored a personal best 83.43 in the short program to become a South Korean man to qualify for the Olympic free skate in 20 years.
+In the men's event, he scored a personal best 83.43 in the short program to become the first South Korean man to qualify for the Olympic free skate in 20 years.
 He scored 165.16 in the free program and 248.59 for a total score, all personal bests, and a 15th-place finish, the best Olympic result for a South Korean male skater.
-He was scheduled to compete at the 2018 World Junior Championships, but withdrew to recover from an injury.
+He was scheduled to compete at the 2018 World Junior Championships, but withdrew to recover from injury.